• Skip to content

 Service Times

-Kyogle Weekday Masses: Tuesday 5.15pm, Wednesday, Thursday, Friday at 9am.
+Kyogle Weekday Masses: Tuesday 5.15pm, Wednesday & Thursday at 9am.
+Friday is at 12:30pm.
 Please note that this schedule is subject to change.
 Saturday Vigil 5pm | Sunday 9am.

-Sunday 15th June Bulletin CLICK HERE
+Sunday 27th July Bulletin CLICK HERE

 Community News